chstan/autodiDAQt/docs/source/examples.rst

 We can also wrap discrete configuration (Properties) of our instruments, which allows us to scan over, read, and write from these bits of configuration during our experiment.
-This is exceptionally useful because it allows DAQuiri to generate scans for us that allow us to determine optimal configuration conditions for our experiments, and to automatically log the state of our hardware on startup and shutdown, and before and after each run of our experiment.
+This is exceptionally useful because it allows autodidaqt to generate scans for us that allow us to determine optimal configuration conditions for our experiments, and to automatically log the state of our hardware on startup and shutdown, and before and after each run of our experiment.